FortiFlex Workshop

 • Always validate API responses before proceeding to next steps

-• Use Collection variables for sensitive data like API keys
+• Use Collection variables for sensitive data like API keys, and to automate future steps

 FortiFlex Integrations